amuraddd/Flask-crud-application/README.md

 # Flask-crud-application

-Flask application based on create, read, update, and delete functionality To visit the app please use the following link: https://flasktaskmanagerapplication.herokuapp.com/
+Flask application based on create, read, update, and delete functionality

+<b>To visit the app please use the following link:<b>
+https://flasktaskmanagerapplication.herokuapp.com/